-This stabilizing effect is one reason doctors prescribe Abilify so often, even for off-label use.
+This stabilizing effect is one reason doctors prescribe the drug so often, even for off-label use.
 When a patient has too much dopamine, the reward signals in the brain become overstimulated.
 This can expose the user to suffer from compulsive behaviors.
 In Abilify users, this has led to self-destructive behaviors like compulsive gambling, overactive sex drive, excessive credit card use, and shopping.

 Other Obsessive-Compulsive risk Behaviors

-Abilify was approved for the market in 2002, but the FDA did not require the drug makers Otsuka Pharmaceutical and Bristol-Myers Squibb to update the warning label to include the link between Abilify and compulsive gambling, hypersexuality, compulsive shopping or other disorders.
+Abilify was approved for the market in 2002, but the FDA did not require the drug makers Otsuka Pharmaceutical and Bristol-Myers Squibb to update the warning label to include the link between Abilify and compulsive behaviors such as gambling, hypersexuality, compulsive shopping or other disorders.
 In 2016, the FDA issued a Safety Announcement acknowledging the agency’s earlier label requirement stating the side effect of compulsive gambling didn’t adequately reflect how strong the impulse control risk really is.